teoat/zenith/docs/PLUGIN_ARCHITECTURE_RECOMMENDATIONS.md

 ## Executive Summary

-After comprehensive investigation of the 378x492 codebase, this document provides:
+After comprehensive investigation of the Zenith codebase, this document provides:
 1. **25+ additional plugin candidates** beyond the original 6 fraud rules
 2. **Lower-risk migration methodologies** reducing risk from 7/10 to 3/10
 3. **Enhanced architecture patterns** for better scalability